 The Full Picture

-Bacon is not recommended for dogs due to its very high fat and sodium content.
-The excessive fat can trigger pancreatitis, a serious and painful condition.
+Bacon is not toxic to dogs, but it is not recommended due to its very high fat and sodium content.
+A small piece that falls on the floor is unlikely to cause serious harm, but regular feeding can trigger pancreatitis — a serious and painful condition caused by excessive fat intake.
 The high salt content can lead to excessive thirst, urination, and in large amounts, sodium ion poisoning.
 Bacon also often contains preservatives like nitrates and nitrites.
-Additionally, bacon grease is equally dangerous and should not be poured over dog food.
-Use plain, cooked lean meats as a healthier alternative.
+Bacon grease is equally problematic and should not be added to dog food.
+If you want to treat your dog with meat, use plain, cooked lean chicken or turkey instead.

 What You Should Know